mayadata-io/oep-e2e/testplan/docs/director/openebs-provisioning/TCID-OP-CSP-REC-LIST.md

 - Invoke API to list recommendations
 - Invoke API to get capacity based recommendations
 - Invoke API to get device based recommendations
-- Invoke API to get mirror based cstor pool recommendations

 ### Expected output

+- Director should list the supported recommendations
+- Director should list the capacity based recommendations
-- Director should list mirror based cstor pool recommendations
+- Director should list the device based recommendations